IVSoftware/IVSoftware.WinOS.MSTest.Extensions/README.md

 ## IVSoftware.WinOS.MSTest.Extensions

-The **MSTest Clipboard Utilities** package is designed to enhance the testing workflow by providing two primary extension methods:
+The **MSTest Clipboard Utilities** package is designed to enhance the testing workflow by providing three primary extension methods:

 1. **`ToClipboard()`**: Copies raw output to the clipboard for inspection or external use.
 2. **`ToClipboardAssert()`**: Copies an escaped and formatted version of the output for direct embedding as a test limit in the code.
+3. **`ToClipboardExpected()`**: Copies an escaped and formatted version of the output for updating a test limit in the code.

 Additionally, the package includes optional Visual Studio code snippets that streamline the process of generating test limits on the fly, allowing developers to dynamically craft and validate test assertions during debugging sessions.